davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-02-24-create-folders-in-microsoft-system-center-configuration-manager-with-powershell.md

 What it’s not telling me here is that I also need the “ParentContainerNodeID”.
 I forgot that one and the error message told me that I missed that one.

-If you want to create a folder beneath the root, then your “ParentContainerNodeID&#8221; is “0”, otherwise you will have to evaluate the ID of your parent folder.
+If you want to create a folder beneath the root, then your “ParentContainerNodeID" is “0”, otherwise you will have to evaluate the ID of your parent folder.

 ## Powershell function